 - Consider how much information you would like to know about your diagnosis and/or treatment plan and if you would like to designate someone to maintain detailed information about your care.

 - Conversations about the goals of treatment should be part of an ongoing dialogue with caregivers and/or family members, as well as other members of the healthcare team.
 It may also be helpful to discuss the topic with a social worker or other professional counselor, since emotional concerns may play a role.

 - Know that you should feel comfortable and supported by your healthcare team.
 You have the right to pursue or decline treatment, and if you do not feel comfortable with the decisions being made regarding treatment options, consider seeking a second opinion.

-- Remember that PanCAN’s Patient Central Associates can be helpful in guiding conversations and helping patients gain information about potential treatment options.
+- Remember that PanCAN’s Patient Central can be helpful in guiding conversations and helping patients gain information about potential treatment options.
 They can answer questions about the disease, provide treatment information, search for clinical trials, identify local professional counseling resources and offer additional resources on pain and symptom management.